-The tour company also has Hop-on ferry services within Vancouver, as well as whale watching trips from Coal Harbour to Howe Sound.
+The tour company also used to have Hop-on ferry services within Vancouver, as well as whale watching trips from Coal Harbour to Howe Sound.

 Island Hopping Ferry Tours

-One of the most amazing ways to experience coastal British Columbia in a day is to take one of Pacific Ferries’ Island Hopping tours.
+One of the most amazing ways to experience coastal British Columbia in a day used to be taking one of Pacific Ferries’ Island Hopping tours.
 We did that with friends and it was phenomenal!

-Tours run about every second day in the summer and last for between 6 and 10 hours (all depending on how long you want to stay at Granville Island, which is the second-to-last destination).
+Tours last year ran about every second day in the summer and lasted for between 6 and 10 hours (all depending on how long you wanted to stay at Granville Island, which was the second-to-last destination).

-The cost is around $185, but free for children under 5 years of age.
-Considering that it’s a full-day activity and takes passengers to remote destinations with world-class views along the way, it’s well-worth the price (especially on days with sunny weather).
+The cost last year was around $185, but free for children under 5 years of age.
+Considering that it was a full-day activity and took passengers to remote destinations with world-class views along the way, it was well worth the price (especially on days with sunny weather).

-Click Island Hopping Tours for Pacific Ferries’ website and to book your trip.
+Click Island Hopping Tours for Pacific Ferries’ website and more information.